trilobiet/oapenirusingester/README.md

 - the corresponding JSON file contains no header exceptions
 - ingestion into the database succeeded

-Ip address in memory loading will only happen when the ingester encounters the first ip address while parsing the JSON file.
+Ip data in-memory-loading happens on the first encounter of an ip address by the ingester while parsing the JSON file (lazy loading the entire ip location table in a binary search tree).

 ## Java memory management